 Our book Windows 10 for Microsoft Office users has a chapter devoted to setting up virtual machines.

-Microsoft’s Cloud PC is a combination of the two existing technologies, admittedly on a massive scale:
+Microsoft’s Windows 365 is a combination of the two existing technologies, admittedly on a massive scale:

 - A Windows computer as a virtual machine, Hyper/V running in a Microsoft server farm.